Secondary Exposure to Asbestos

 Mesothelioma is a life-threatening form of cancer that develops as a result of asbestos exposure.
 Although nearly everyone has been exposed to asbestos at some point in their life, the majority of people who are diagnosed with mesothelioma were exposed to high levels of asbestos during their career—20 to 50 years prior to their mesothelioma diagnosis.
 However, secondary asbestos exposure has also been known to lead to this fatal disease.

-If you or a loved one has been diagnosed with mesothelioma, our asbestos litigation attorneys at Crain Lewis Brogdon, LLP, can help you identify the source of asbestos exposure and pursue the compensation your family will need to deal with medical treatment and other monetary damages associated with the aftermath of a mesothelioma diagnosis.
+If you or a loved one has been diagnosed with mesothelioma, our Dallas mesothelioma lawyers at Crain Lewis Brogdon, LLP, can help you identify the source of your exposure to asbestos and pursue the compensation your family will need to deal with medical treatment and other monetary damages associated with the aftermath of a mesothelioma diagnosis.
 Provide for your past and present medical costs by pursuing justice against those responsible.

 We offer free consultations to offer legal guidance—request your free evaluation or call (214) 301-5007.